0%

 Tips for Improving Night Vision After IOL Surgery

-Even with the best lens choice, there are ways to enhance your night-time vision:
+Even with the most advanced intraocular lens, there are practical ways to enhance your night-time vision and make low-light activities safer and more comfortable.

 When to Seek Help

-While most patients experience minimal discomfort and rarely feel their new IOL, it’s important to know when to reach out to your ophthalmologist.
-If you notice persistent visual disturbances such as glare, halos around lights, or blurred vision at night that do not gradually improve over a few weeks to months, you should schedule a consultation.
-These symptoms are often mild and temporary, but in some cases, they may indicate that additional assessment or intervention is necessary.
+Most patients experience minimal discomfort after IOL surgery and rarely notice their new lens.
+However, it’s important to know when to contact your ophthalmologist.
+Persistent visual disturbances such as glare, halos around lights, or blurred night vision that do not gradually improve over a few weeks or months should prompt a consultation.

 Other signs that warrant professional attention include sudden changes in vision, worsening blurriness, flashes of light, new floaters, eye pain, or unusual redness or discharge.
 Even though complications are uncommon with modern IOL surgery, early evaluation is crucial to ensure the lens is correctly positioned and that no other underlying issues are affecting your vision.